 Already in antique According to written reports, Greece was a class of wine merchants in the early third century BC.
-For these existed the own job title "oinogeustes" (wine tasters), because for it visibly the ability of the tasting was a condition.
-The Greek port Monemvasia on the peninsula Peloponnes was especially in the Middle Ages an important Umschlagplatz for Sweet wines from the entire Mediterranean.
+For these existed their own job title "oinogeustes" (wine tasters), because visibly the ability of tasting was a prerequisite.
+The Greek port Monemvasia On the peninsula Peloponnese was especially in the Middle Ages a major trading center for Sweet wines from the entire Mediterranean.
 Practiced for centuries England especially through strong import France a big influence on the wine taste.
 This has changed champagne. clairet. port wine and sherry established as wine styles.
 France has always been one of the main wine suppliers for many countries.

-Especially in the region Bordeaux Many large trading companies have come into being, because from here the transport is mostly after England took place.
+Especially in the region Bordeaux Many large trading companies have come into being, because from here the transport is mainly after England took place.
 Therefore has the Bordeaux wine trade a very special historical meaning.
-The Négociants Today, about 70% of the wines produced here are marketed in this region.
-At the time of their great colonial empires and conquests overseas, especially the three countries had England.
+The Négociants Today, around 70% of the wines produced here are marketed in this region.
+At the time of their great colonial empires and conquests in Overseas especially the three countries had England.
 Portugal.
 Spain and the city state Venice great importance in the wine trade.
-The former naval power Netherlands From the beginning of the 17th century, over a hundred years, it had a leading or controlling influence on the wine and spirits trade and became the world's largest trading power.
+The former naval power Netherlands From the beginning of the 17th century, for over a hundred years, it had a leading or controlling influence on the wine and spirits trade and became the world's largest trading power.